 he and she, he or she, he/she, s/he

 him and her, him or her, him/her

 his and hers, his or hers, his/hers.

 These are all clumsy, and repeated use tends to get on readers’ nerves.
 The problem is that the English language does not have a neuter or neutral pronoun to be used when the subject’s gender is unknown (and it’s not it).
-This forces writers to create awkward pronoun constructions, such as mixing singular and plural (e.g., One person spoke their mind.
+And this forces writers to create awkward pronoun constructions (e.g., One person spoke their mind.
 Each person should have their health checked annually.).

 Note: The following, often-used solution for the second sentence is incorrect: Everyone should have their health checked annually.
 The problem is that every–one is a singular form, while their is a plural.
 Likewise, the sentence, “Each nation, culture and time period have their own tradition” should be: “Each nation, culture and time period has its own tradition.”

 Groping for solutions like these can be tiring—and it can also become tiresome for readers.
 Furthermore, these constructions take the individual out of the written or spoken text, and it’s somehow de-humanizing.